West Palm Beach Divorce Lawyer

 The dissolution of a marriage can be one of the most devastating and emotionally taxing experiences of your life.
-Among the few things that can make this time of transition easier is having the assistance of a skilled Palm Beach Gardens divorce attorney to help you through the process.
+Among the few things that can make this time of transition easier is having the assistance of a skilled West Palm Beach divorce lawyer to help you through the process.
 I am William Wallshein, and I have been practicing family law in Florida since 1990.
 I have helped countless clients come to favorable solutions in their divorces.

 Common Issues in Florida Divorces